British Rail Class 455: Class 455/9

-The Class 455/9s were built in 1985, and all 20 units are allocated to South Western Railway at Wimbledon depot.
-These are similar to the 455/7s, except that they had new-build TSOs.
+The Class 455/9 units were built in 1985, and all 20 units are allocated to South Western Railway at Wimbledon depot.
+These were similar to the 455/7s, except that they had new-build TSOs.

-In connection with the Crossrail project, which was rejected in 1994, two trailer cars (71731 from unit 5918; 71732 from unit 5919) were modified to take plug doors.
+In connection with the Crossrail project, which was rejected in 1994, two trailer cars were modified to take plug doors.
 Both were coupled and ran in service in this condition.
 After an extended period in service, it was found that the modifications had slightly weakened the overall structure.
-71732 was re-fitted with sliding doors but 71731 was removed from service, remaining at Eastleigh Works to be cannibalised for spare parts.
+One train was re-fitted with sliding doors, but the other was removed from service, remaining at Eastleigh Works to be cannibalised for spare parts.
 The latter car served as a demonstrator for the South West Trains refurbished full red livery until it was scrapped in 2005.